danielxavieroei/VariousWebsiteScraping/README.md

 # VariousWebsiteScraping
-compilation of various website scarping rpoject other than social media
+compilation of various website scarping project other than social media